Ma-Pe-Ma/Darts/ReadMe.md

 ### Dependencies/Libraries

 The following libraries are needed, they can be installed directly from the Arduino IDE's library manager:
-* [Audio](https://www.arduino.cc/en/reference/audio) - used to prouduce sound effects
+* [Audio](https://github.com/arduino-libraries/Audio) - used to prouduce sound effects
-* [ArduinoJSON](https://arduinojson.org/) - used for the communicatition between the Arduino and the Android client
+* [ArduinoJSON](https://github.com/bblanchon/ArduinoJson) - used for the communicatition between the Arduino and the Android client
+* [ArduinoQueue](https://github.com/EinarArnason/ArduinoQueue) - used to create queues
-* [SD](https://www.arduino.cc/en/Reference/SD) - used to handle sd card read/write processes (configuration happens in [DisplayContainer](./DartsBoard/src/Hardware/DisplayContainer.cpp))
+* [SD](https://github.com/arduino-libraries/SD) - used to handle sd card read/write processes (see the [Config file](./DartsBoard/src/Configuration.h) and [DisplayContainer](./DartsBoard/src/app/Hardware/DisplayContainer.cpp))
-* [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) - used to handle dart input (configuration happens in [BoardContainer](./DartsBoard/src/Hardware/BoardContainer.cpp))
+* [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) - used to handle dart input (see the [Config file](./DartsBoard/src/Configuration.h) and [BoardContainer](./DartsBoard/src/app/Hardware/BoardContainer.cpp))
 * [Adafruit TouchScreen Library](https://github.com/adafruit/Adafruit_TouchScreen) - used to handle touch inputs on the display
 * [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library) - used to create gui buttons
+* [Adafruit Bus IO](https://github.com/adafruit/Adafruit_BusIO) - used by the other Adafruit libraries
 * [MCUFRIEND_kbv](https://github.com/prenticedavid/MCUFRIEND_kbv) - driver for the display (To configure it see the project's ReadMe)

 ### Resources